ApyGuard/apyguard_openapi_analysis/README.md

 ## Requirements

-- OpenAPI 3.0+ or Swagger 2.0 specifications
+- OpenAPI 3.0+ or Swagger 2.0 specifications (v2 is automatically normalized to v3-like structure)
 - For single file analysis: Publicly accessible URL to the specification
 - For repository analysis: Public repository or GitHub token for private repositories
 - Valid JSON or YAML format